bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Apache
 ''''''

-First make sure you have enabled the ``proxy_balancer`` module.
+First make sure you have enabled the ``proxy_balancer`` and ``rewrite`` modules.
 Then you need to add balancers for both http and websocket protocols.

 .. code-block :: apache